Steam Deck: Sales

 The research firm Omdia reported that the Steam Deck sold 1.62 million units in 2022.
 Their report estimated that the Steam Deck would pass 3 million units sold since its launch sometime during 2023.
 Through 2022 and most of 2023, the Deck had been one of the most popular purchases on the Steam storefront.
 Valve stated in November 2023 that they had sold "multiple millions" of the Steam Deck.
 Market research firm International Data Corporation estimated that between 3.7 and 4 million Steam Decks had been sold by the third anniversary of the device in February 2025.

 Legacy

 The Steam Deck is credited with triggering a wave of similar handheld gaming computers.
 This includes the Asus ROG Ally and Lenovo Legion Go, which both launched in 2023, and the MSI Claw A1M which launched in 2024.
 The ROG Xbox Ally, a collaboration between Asus and Microsoft based on Windows with support for Xbox Game Pass and storefronts like Steam, was announced in June 2025, drawing similar comparisons to the Steam Deck.

+The Steam Deck has also influenced game development for personal computers.
+As to assure their games are marked as Steam Deck Verified, developers have optimized their game to work at the CPU and GPU processing power that the Deck provides as to support 60 fps at 1080p with support for frame generation, rather than aiming for higher resolutions and framerates, and generally allowing the game to work across a wider range of personal computers.